logic1-eu/logic1/doc/source/api/abc/qe.rst

-      Note that the parameter `f` of :meth:`__call__` inizializes :attr:`.blocks` and :attr:`matrix`, and the parameter `assume` inizializes :attr:`.theory`.
+      Note that the parameter `f` of :meth:`__call__` inizializes :attr:`.blocks` and :attr:`matrix`, and the parameter `assume` inizializes :attr:`.assumptions`.
 The next group of attributes corresponds to read-only input parameters of
       :meth:`__call__`:

       .. autoattribute:: workers